Idaho

 Check out the amazing nature and waterfalls in Idaho!

-Please are sleeping on the great state of Idaho!
+People are sleeping on the great state of Idaho!
 We had some fun exploring a few towns and seeing the natural beauty of Idaho, and can’t wait to go back to see more!

-This trip was taken in July 2020 as part of a Yellowstone/Grand Teton road trip
+This trip was taken in July 2020 as part of a Yellowstone/Grand Teton road trip.

 Checkout the full vlog here: